-for the ERA: EEPC_YYYY_ID;
+for the ERA: EEPC_YYYY_ID; and

-for the Rule Change Panel: REPC_YYYY_ID; and

 for Network Operator: NEPC_YYYY_ID.

 Extensions to timeframes for processing Procedure Change Proposals

 At any time after publishing a Procedure Change Proposal, if the Responsible Procedure Administrator considers that it is necessary to extend the normal timeframes for processing the Procedure Change Proposal because of any of the reasons specified in clause 2.10.17 of the WEM Rules, then the Responsible Procedure Administrator may modify the times and time periods under clause 2.10.7 of the WEM Rules in respect of the Procedure Change Proposal [WR 2.10.17].